lancellyn History, Family Crest & Coats of Arms

 Another stronghold for the family was found in Poulton, with Spittal.
 "The family of Lancelyn were settled here soon after the Conquest.
 Their heiress in the 16th century brought the manor of Poulton to the Greens."

-Important Dates for the lancellyn family
+Early History of the lancellyn family

 This web page shows only a small excerpt of our lancellyn research.
 Another 137 words (10 lines of text) covering the years 1341, 1455, 1487, 1510 and 1600 are included under the topic Early lancellyn History in all our PDF Extended History products and printed products wherever possible.